An autoencoder for heterotic orbifolds with arbitrary geometry: Optimizing an autoencoder for heterotic orbifolds

 Considering the eight 16D shift vectors $V_A$ that define them, heterotic orbifold models with a given space group $S$ exhibit 128 defining parameters.
 However, as mentioned before, there are highly nontrivial symmetries relating different gauge embeddings that may reduce the number of truly free parameters.
 Noting that the symmetry invariants $N_n^{(a)}$ encode information about the shift vectors, one might entertain the possibility to replace the original parameters by a set of cardinalities $\{N_n^{(a)}\}$, which has shown to be a reasonable strategy~\cite{Mutter:2018sra}.

-Our purpose here is to design an autoencoder capable to analyze models of various orbifold geometries at once.
-Hence, since in general the total number of fixed points $n_\mathrm{fp}(S)$ depends on $S$, we must restrict the selection of fixed points to a subset of size $s_\mathrm{fp}$, such that $s_\mathrm{fp} \leq n_\mathrm{fp}(S)$ and is equal for all considered space groups.
+Our purpose here is to design an autoencoder capable of analyzing models of various orbifold geometries at once.
+The challenge here arises from the fact that each orbifold geometry has very different properties.
+This implies that the defining parameters associated with each $S$ exhibit e.g.\ different values and statistical characteristics, see our auxiliary material for two sample orbifold geometries~\cite{geometrystatistics}.
+We must find a method to deal with the various geometries simultaneously.
+For instance, since in general the total number of fixed points $n_\mathrm{fp}(S)$ depends on $S$, we must restrict the selection of fixed points to a subset of size $s_\mathrm{fp}$, such that $s_\mathrm{fp} \leq n_\mathrm{fp}(S)$ and is equal for all considered space groups.
 In addition, we must consider a numerical label $L$ for the space group associated with each model and, in order to capture more features about the 4D spectrum, we shall include the number of \U1 gauge factors $N_{\U1}$.
 Therefore, we choose as characteristic features of a model the subsets

 Thus, in this scenario, the number of considered features is $2 s_\mathrm{fp}+4$.